rubyforgood/voices-of-consent/README.md

 You only need this if you're interested in working on emails in the development environment.

 ### Re-seeding development database
-To reset your development database with realistic data, run `rake db:reset db:seed:dev`.
-To add additional fake data during development, you can use `rake db:seed:dev`.
+To reset your development database with realistic data, run `rake dev:setup`.
+To add additional fake data during development after you have already run `rake dev:setup`, you can use `rake db:seed:dev`.